lwjglgamedev/zvk/bookcontents/chapter-01/chapter-01.md

 > - `$VULKAN_SDK/share/vulkan/registry`
 > - `$VULKAN_SDK/x86_64/share/vulkan/registry`
 >
 > Make sure the `vk.xml` file is located there or change the path accordingly.
-It its required to generate the zig Vulkan bindings.
+It is required to generate the zig Vulkan bindings.

-You will need also the Vulkan SDK when enabling validation.
+You will also need the Vulkan SDK when enabling validation.

 The `build.zig` file is defined like this: